wtrohit/netlify-cms/website/site/content/docs/examples.md

 # Examples

 Do you have a great example?
-Submit a pull request to this page.
+Submit a pull request to this page & check.

 Name | Tools | Type | Example | More info |
 --- | --- | --- | --- | ---